Star catalogue: Proper motion catalogues

+The convention has been continued by other astronomers such as Sébastien Lépine and Joshua E. Schlieder, and maintained as a compiled catalog on SIMBAD.

 Struve Double Star Catalog

-Friedrich Georg Wilhelm von Struve discovered a very large number of double stars and in 1827 published his double star catalogue Catalogus novus stellarum duplicium.
+Friedrich Georg Wilhelm von Struve discovered a large number of double stars and in 1827 published his double star catalogue Catalogus novus stellarum duplicium.
 For example, binary star 61 Cygni is designated "Struve 2758" or "STF 2758".
 Stars of his catalogue are sometimes indicated by the Greek letter sigma, Σ. Thus, 61 Cygni is also designated as Σ2758.

 uvby98

 The ubvyβ Photoelectric Photometric Catalogue is a compilation of previously published photometric data.
 Published in 1998, the catalogue includes 63,316 stars surveyed through 1996.

 ZC catalogue

 The Robertson's Zodiacal Catalogue, collected by the astronomer James Robertson, is a catalogue of 3539 zodiacal stars brighter than 9th magnitude.
 It is mainly used for Star Occultations by the Moon.

 Successors to USNO-A, etc

 Stars evolve and move over time, making catalogues evolving, impermanent databases at even the most rigorous levels of production.
 The USNO catalogues are the most current and widely used astrometric catalogues available at present, and include USNO products such as USNO-B (the successor to USNO-A), NOMAD, UCAC and others in production or narrowly released.
 Some users may see specialized catalogues (more recent versions of the above), tailored catalogues, interferometrically-produced catalogues, dynamic catalogues, and those with updated positions, motions, colors, and improved errors.
 Catalogue data is continually collected at the Naval Observatory dark-sky facility, NOFS; and the latest refined, updated catalogues are reduced and produced by NOFS and the USNO.
 See the USNO Catalog and Image Servers for more information and access.